top of page

 Aims & Objectives

-The course will be a blend of theory and practical sessions.
 The overall goal is to give everyone the confidence and know-how to move safely and effectively in the Arctic and sub-Arctic.
 These environments will be the most unfamiliar and unnerving to many people.
 Whereas in other locations when you experience a problem you can take a break and reset, in the cold even resting requires planning.
 The course will include all the background information needed to understand the risks and how to ensure safe and efficient progress along the trails.

 What's Involved